 Leading in early childhood development

-We are recognised as an award-winning leader within Canberra’s early education and care sector, committed to providing quality education through our early education and care centres, out of school hours care services, and family day care and in-home care educators.
+We are recognised as an award-winning leader within Canberra’s early education and care sector, committed to providing quality education through our early education and care centres, out-of-school hours care services, and family day care and in-home care educators.

 Universal Access to Early Education and Care